SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/download-spdockit-extensions.md

 Extend SPDocKit with SPCAF code analysis reports.
 After installation, you can find five new reports under the **Analytics & Usage Report** section in the **SPCAF Reports** folder.

-For more information on how to activate SPCAF extension, please [follow this link.](activate-spcaf-extension.md)
+For more information on how to activate the SPCAF extension, please [follow this link.](activate-spcaf-extension.md)

 | SPDocKit version | Extension version |  |
 | :--- | :--- | :--- |